-Thirdly, there are third-party providers of merchant accounts.
+Thirdly, there are third-party booking partners that are providers of merchant accounts.
 It is quick and easy to sign up with these providers, but once again they are not ideal for rapidly growing businesses because they often charge quite high fees.
 PayPal is an example of a third-party provider which is easier to sign up to than a bank or a credit card company.

 Fees are a big consideration when setting up a merchant account.
 There are fees such as application fees, per-transaction fees, monthly minimums, discount rates and chargebacks.
 These fees often depend on factors like how long you have been in business, your personal credit rating, average transaction value, total sales, the type of industry you are operating in, and other factors as well.
 They are all considerations that you need to take into account when researching which is best for you.

 This is the second step involved in setting up a merchant account.
 Rezdy is integrated with several payment gateways such as Authorize.net, Braintree, Paymentexpress, eway, First Data, NAB Transact, Ogone, PayPal and Westpac Payway.
 Within your Rezdy account, you are able to look at each of these and evaluate their respective strengths and weaknesses.